seng438-winter-2022/seng438-a5-tonyv-vo/Assignment5-LabReport.md

 Lastly, our **twice MTTFmin RDC** shows that our MTTFmin is approximately 2.4 normalized MTTF as our this is where our plot crosses the Accept line.

-## A discussion on the advantages and disadvantages of reliability growth analysis
+## A discussion on the advantages and disadvantages of RDC
 #### Advantages of RDC
 - Ideal for a system with a small number of failures
 - Easy to read if the software requires further testing or not